 Edouard Manet.
 Le Dejeuner sur l'Herbe, 1863.
 Oil on canvas, approx. 7' by 8'10".
 Musee d'Orsay, Paris.

 Manet submitted Le Dejeuner sur l'Herbe (Lunch on the Grass) to the 1863 Salon, making two iconographic and formal references I see:

 to Concert Champetre, a painting then believed to be by Giorgione but now acknowledged to be by Titian, and

 to Raphael’s Judgement of Paris.

 But Manet offended traditional academics in two (at least) ways:

-the nude, sensual goddess of art history - the core of traditional training - has been replaced with a naked woman in an ambiguous setting; and
+the nude, sensual goddess of art history has been replaced with a naked woman in an ambiguous setting; and

 Manet uses inaccurate perspective and skewed sizes.
 The scale of the boat secured on the riverside, for instance, is far too small compared to the bathing woman, all painted in a non-traditional style using little gradation of color.